An In-depth Investigation of User Response Simulation for Conversational Search: Related Work

 \subsubsection{\textbf{User Response Simulation for conversational systems}}

-User Simulation for conversational systems has been broadly studied by NLP and IR communities in the past \cite{eckert1997user, komatani2005user, schatzmann2006survey, scheffler2000probabilistic}.
+User Simulation for conversational systems has been broadly studied in the past \cite{eckert1997user, komatani2005user, schatzmann2006survey, scheffler2000probabilistic, zou2023user, kiseleva2022iglu, arabzadeh2022unsupervised}.
 One of the earlier user simulation methods is agenda-based simulation \cite{schatzmann2007agenda}, where users are assumed to generate responses around a specific dialogue objective.
-It has been shown to be effective for various close-domain tasks such as task-oriented dialogue systems and conversational recommendation.
+It is effective for various close-domain tasks such as task-oriented dialogue systems and conversational recommendations.
 In these tasks, a simple set of rules can usually lead to highly realistic systems \cite{hou2019corpus, li2016user, zhang2020evaluating}.
-Some recent works \cite{chandramohan2011user, chen2019generative, zhao2019simulating} use deep learning and reinforcement learning to learn user simulation from data.
+Some recent work \cite{chandramohan2011user, chen2019generative, zhao2019simulating} used deep learning and reinforcement learning to train simulators from data.

-User simulation for open-domain conversational information retrieval is relatively under-explored~\cite{salle2021studying, sekulic2022evaluating}. \citeauthor{salle2021studying} \cite{salle2021studying} demonstrated a multi-turn search intent clarification process of conversational search with a clarifying question selection model and a user response generation model named CoSearcher.
-In their system, the user simulator is initialized with one search intent.
-It needs to respond to clarifying questions in the form of whether the search intent is a guessed intent from the clarifying question selection model.
+User simulation for open-domain conversational information retrieval is relatively under-explored~\cite{salle2021studying, sekulic2022evaluating, owoicho2023exploiting}. \citeauthor{salle2021studying} \cite{salle2021studying} demonstrated a multi-turn search intent clarification process of conversational search with a clarifying question selection model and a user response generation model named CoSearcher.
+In their system, the user simulator needs to respond to clarifying questions in the form of whether the search intent is a guessed intent from the clarifying question selection model.
 Their model also considers various user parameters such as the user's \textit{patience} for engaging in the conversation and \textit{cooperativeness} for supplying the user response with more information about the search intent.
-However, their system is limited to only responding to `yes-no' questions and selects a response from the dataset instead of generating a response by itself.
+However, their system is limited to only responding to `yes-no' questions and selects a response from the dataset instead of generating a response.
 In this work, we propose to answer all types of clarifying questions; Section~\ref{sec:dataset} presents our categorization of clarifying question types.